🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Advertisement data follows the format Length-Type-Value (similar to the popular TLV format).
 The Length value indicates the length of the data that includes both the Type and the Payload.

-The Eddystone standard utilizes the Service Data Advertisement data type to send the data to the BLE scanner devices. iBeacon, on the other hand, utilizes the Manufacturer Data Advertisement data type.
+The Eddystone standard utilizes the Service Data Advertisement data type to send the data to the Bluetooth LE scanner devices. iBeacon, on the other hand, utilizes the Manufacturer Data Advertisement data type.

 Now, let's look at the Service Data portion which includes the information we're interested in parsing at the receiver end.